MLflow

 AI Gateway now supports budget policies to control LLM spend with alerts and request limits.
 Set spending thresholds, receive webhook alerts, and automatically reject requests when budgets are exceeded.

-This release introduces AI-powered issue identification for agent traces, budget alerts for AI Gateway spending, and a new interactive graph view for visualizing trace hierarchies.
-It also includes pickle-free model serialization for enhanced security and native OpenTelemetry GenAI convention support for trace export.
+This release introduces AI-powered issue identification for agent traces, budget alerts and limits for AI Gateway spending, and an interactive graph view for trace hierarchies.
+It also includes native OpenTelemetry GenAI convention support, Opencode tracing integration, UV package manager support, and pickle-free model serialization options for enhanced security.

 NewsDatabricks News: unit testing, OneLake federation, scoped access tokens